 “Forgive my saying so sir,” Matthew spoke up, “but isn’t that hubris?
-To think that just because this is Earth that nothing could touch us here.”
+To think that just because this is Terra that nothing could touch us here.”

-“Except for the Inter-System Rebellion, Earth has never been attacked directly.”
+“Except for the Inter-System Rebellion in the mid-2100s, Terra has never been attacked directly.”
 Zellers took a breath and continued, “Maybe that’s why we thought nothing could touch us here.
-Three hundred years of peace on Earth, if you’ll pardon the expression, can do that.
+Three hundred years of peace on Earth, if you’ll pardon the expression and the old name, can do that.
 A little professional hubris comes with the territory.”

 “Maybe not by a fleet sir,” Matthew countered, “but this wasn’t a fleet or an army.
 These were terrorists.
 They didn’t need ships to do what they did.”

 Cocky civilian, Zellers thought to himself, thinks he knows everything.
 “You have a point, I’ll give you that,” he admitted grudgingly, “But this wasn’t a failure on our part.”
 He held up a hand to forestall the objections that the students were going to raise.
 “By that I mean that this wasn’t a failure by the armed forces.
 This should’ve been detected by the intelligence spooks.
 What do we have the CIA, FBI, or NSA for, or ONI for that matter?”

 “Sir,” Kasumi said, “I think we need to worry about what we should do now.
 I have these guys here and they can’t stay here.”

 “You’re right of course.”
 He stood up and came around his desk.
 He towered over Kasumi, as most people did.
 He addressed the students, “Go back to your dorms.
 Like every building, they should be in lockdown, but the tunnels underneath can still be used.
 Midshipwoman Hoshiko will stay here to help me contact others in our service.”